junhoeKu/Voice-Phishing-Detection/README.md

 ---

-### 2. Qualitative Interpretability
+## 🔍 Qualitative Interpretability

-We verified the **Interpretability**, a primary motivation for employing SLMs.
-* **Synatra/Kanana:** Consistent with their high F1-Scores, these models accurately identified core phishing patterns, such as **'impersonation of authority'** and **'induction of urgency'**, and provided reasonable rationales for their classification decisions.
-Kanana, in particular, offered interpretations in a structured format, including an analysis overview, decision rationale, and conclusion.
+* **High-Performing SLMs (Synatra/Kanana):** These models accurately identified core phishing patterns such as **'impersonation of authority'** and **'induction of urgency'**.
+Kanana provided structured rationales including analysis overviews and decision conclusions.
-* **Qwen:** Qwen, which recorded the lowest F1-Score, failed to comprehend the phishing context and exhibited **'Hallucination'**, generating inaccurate results and rationales.
+* **Low-Performing SLMs (Qwen):** Despite augmentation, the smallest models (0.5B) occasionally exhibited **'Hallucination'**, failing to fully grasp the nuanced phishing context compared to the 1B+ parameter models.

 ---